scriptum/UBFG/README.md

 Here:

-* Char - ASCII number of your char (CP 1251 codepage).
+* Char - UNICODE number of your char (codepage varies and may be specified before export).
 For example, 32 is a 'space'
 * X pos - x position of glyph on texture
 * Y pos - y position of glyph on texture
 * Width - width of glyph on texture (glyphs are cropped and Width and Orig Width aren't equal)